APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/E. staging2schema/1_README.md

 5. **🔎 Understanding JSON-LD Graphs – `about_schema.org_json-ld.md`**
    - Explains how Schema.org vocabulary defines a **graph of entities and relationships**.
    - Illustrates nodes (entities) and edges (relationships) in JSON-LD and how datasets become interlinked graphs, enabling richer machine-readable metadata.

+6. **🖼️ Images**
+   - Contains diagrams, visualizations, and screenshots that illustrate workflows, JSON-LD graphs, and other key concepts.

 ---